techbrett/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/system-requirements.md

 ![A single forest, single tree and mutiple domains diagram.](../../SfbServer/media/63b9f0dd-6bac-4ba9-ae68-8be032d09dcb.png)

 This diagram shows a single forest, again, but it has one or more child domains also (there are three in this specific example).
-S,o the domain the users are created in might be different from the domain Skype for Business Server 2019 is deployed to.
+So the domain the users are created in might be different from the domain Skype for Business Server 2019 is deployed to.
 Why worry about this situation?
 It's important to remember that when you deploy a Skype for Business Server Front End pool, all the servers in that pool need to be in a single domain.
 You can have cross-domain administration via Skype for Business Server support of Windows universal administrator groups.

 In the previous diagram, you can see that users from one domain are able to access Skype for Business Server pools from the same domain or from different domains, even if those users are in a child domain.